muldjord/skyscraper/README.md

 Check the full list of platforms [here](docs/PLATFORMS.md).

 #### Currently supports the following scraping modules for gathering resources (set with '-s')
-Use any of the following modules to gather resources into the Skyscraper localdb resource cache:
+Use any of the following modules to gather game resources into the Skyscraper localdb resource cache:
 * ONLINE: `-s screenscraper` (screenscraper.fr)
 * ONLINE: `-s openretro` (openretro.org)
 * ONLINE: `-s thegamesdb` (thegamesdb.net)